 - Unusually long umbilical cord

 Dangers Associated with Umbilical Cord Compression

 Any sort of change, injury, or trauma to an infant’s umbilical cord can result in serious medical issues.
-If an umbilical cord become compressed, oxygen, blood flow, and nutrients can be cut off from the baby, resulting in brain damage and in severe cases, fetal death.
+If an umbilical cord becomes compressed, oxygen, blood flow, and nutrients can be cut off from the baby, resulting in brain damage and in severe cases, fetal death.
 Fortunately, umbilical cord compression can be detected easily and if treated quickly, the aforementioned medical problems may be eliminated.
 However, when an infant lacks oxygen, every second is crucial.
 It’s imperative that physicians act fast once umbilical cord compression is recognized.

 Other dangers associated with umbilical cord compression include:

 - Birth injuries associated with emergency cesarean sections (C-sections) such as fetal lacerations, bruising, and sometimes swelling.

 Umbilical Cord Compression Symptoms

 A change in an infant’s heart rate is one of the first recognizable symptoms of umbilical cord compression.
 The baby’s heart rate may decelerate quickly, therefore it’s imperative that fetal monitoring is being adhered to.
 Usually, it quickly returns to a normal rate.
 The heartbeat typically declines to less than 100 beats per minute (BPM).